panda-official/TimeSwipe/docs/Communication/CommunicationProtocol.md

   {"DACC" : "?"},
   {"DACD" : "?"}
 }
-                - a JSON object for read back values of a group of the 4 DACS
+                - a JSON object for read back values of a group of the 4 DACs

 # Communication protocols